funkybob/django-nap/docs/datamapper/index.rst

 Field decorator: get/set
 ========================
-You can set and get properties on a DataMapper using Python's descriptor protocol, which allows you to control how properties are read from and written to your objects.
-This is most commonly implemented via the `property` built-in.
+DataMappers work using Python's descriptor protocol, which is most commonly used via the `property` built-in.
+This gives you full control over a DataMapper's properties.
 When constructing a DataMapper you can pass an object for it to "bind" to.
 All field access to the DataMapper fields will proxy to this bound object.

 Here's an example to illustrate some of these concepts: